BillJr99/Ursinus-WebIDE/README.md

 `formlink: LINK TO GOOGLE SHEET FOR FORM PROCESSING HERE`

+If desired, these variables can be overrided on a per-assignment or per-page basis from the global values configured here:

-publickey can be overridden in the layout canvascourseid can be overridden in the exercise page formlink can be overriden in the layout
+* `publickey` can be overridden in the layout
+* `canvascourseid` can be overridden in the exercise page
+* `formlink` can be overriden in the layout

+## Backend Form Processor for Posting Grades
 Use with formprocessor backend to pull from google sheets

+## Assignment Specific Notes

-## Pyodide Modules
+### Pyodide Modules

 In the markdown files for the modules you're creating, be sure to specify the <code>packages</code> field nested under <code>info</code> to load the packages that are necessary for the module.
 For instance, for a module that creates a plot in matplotlib, you'd say